Apparel Design & Development Program Overview

 The school's technical focus is enhanced by a strong creative design component.
 Courses highlight apparel manufacturing from concept to production including ready–to–wear and custom construction; production patternmaking; pattern grading, and line development.

 The school also offers comprehensive courses in computer applications, design, color and textiles, fashion history, business practices, and portfolio and resume development.
 Practical work experience is an integrated component of the curriculum.

-Associate Of Applied Science (A.A.S.)
-Degree, 91 Credits
+Associate of Applied Science (AAS) Degree, 93 Credits

 - Students may begin in fall quarter only; work on prerequisites can begin any quarter.